Just in Time for Thanksgiving! Good Gluten-Free Stuffing

 I usually taste the dry crouton (before tossing it in the eggs) to get an idea of how much salt or poultry seasoning to use (Ian’s needed more than Olivia’s croutons).
 So that is very flexible.
 And you can always add more salt after it’s done cooking if necessary.

-We are going to have really good stuffing this year!!!
+We are going to have really good gluten-free stuffing this year!!!

-Originally the recipe below was scaled to work for 3 cups of croutons.
+Originally the recipe below was scaled to work for 3 cups of strong croutons meaning that the croutons were made from stronger grain flour rather than softer flours.

 Using the strong croutons from Olivia’s (millet, sorghum, brown rice, etc.) and the softer flour croutons from Aliea’s (rice flour, brown rice flour, tapioca flour and potato starch) combo worked out perfectly!